 — President J. Raab (@HunterPresident) July 8, 2021

-In her monumental installation at the ICA’s Watershed space, “the artist reimagines the archeological ruins of the Sans-Souci Palace in Haiti as though they were revealed in East Boston after the sea receded from the Watershed floor,” according to the exhibit website.
+In her monumental installation at the ICA’s Watershed space, “the artist reimagines the archaeological ruins of the Sans-Souci Palace in Haiti as though they were revealed in East Boston after the sea receded from the Watershed floor,” according to the exhibit website.

 Báez’s work—both her paintings and sculptures–are deeply rooted in history, notes Siddhartha Mitter in a recent New York Times feature on the artist and her installation at ICA Boston.
 “A massive mural brings the visitor into a swelling seascape in which a ciguapa decked in wild foliage seems to walk on the waves,” she writes.
 “Parts of an 18th-century map of the Atlantic seaboard are visible, with Boston Harbor in an inset.”